ysyk2021/ai-powered-sales-and-marketing-driving-revenue-and-customer-engagement/src/chapter-2-2.md

-# Types of AI Used for Sales and Marketing

 In this chapter, we'll explore the types of AI used for sales and marketing to understand how businesses can leverage AI technology to drive revenue growth and customer engagement.